Strong Completeness of Provability Logic for Uncountable Languages: Preliminaries

 \begin{lem}\cite[Lemma 2.11]{aguilera2017strong} For any $\xi\in\mathrm{Ord}$ we have \begin{enumerate}[i.] \item $\ell\xi \leq\xi$. \item If $\xi$ and $\delta$ are non-zero, then $\ell^\xi(\gamma+\delta)=\ell^\xi\delta$. \item If $\lambda = \eta + \omega^\beta$ is limit and $\xi$ is an ordinal, then there exists $\sigma<\lambda$ such that for all large $\zeta\in [\sigma,\lambda)$ we have $ \ell^\zeta \xi = e^{\omega^\beta} \ell^\lambda \xi $. \end{enumerate} \end{lem} One can prove that $\ell^\xi$ is a left inverse of $e^\xi$ for any $\xi\in\mathrm{Ord}$ (see \cite[Theorem 9.1]{fernandez2013hyperations}). \begin{lem}{\cite[Lemma 2.12]{{aguilera2017strong}}} If $\xi<\zeta$, then $\ell^\xi e^\zeta = e^{-\xi+\zeta}$ and $\ell^\zeta e^\xi=\ell^{-\xi+\zeta}$.
 Furthermore, if $\alpha< e^\xi\beta$, then $\ell^\xi\alpha<\beta$, and if $\alpha<\ell^\xi\beta$, then $e^\xi\alpha<\beta$. \end{lem}

-The Erdo\"s-Rado theorem is a central result in infinitary combinatorics and set theory, extending Ramsey's theorem to infinite sets and higher cardinalities.
+The Erd\H{o}s--Rado theorem is a central result in infinitary combinatorics and set theory, extending Ramsey's theorem to infinite sets and higher cardinalities.
 Before stating the theorem, we recall the relevant notation.

 The \textit{Beth function} is defined inductively as follows:

 For cardinals $\lambda,\kappa,\delta$ and a positive integer $n$, the partition relation

 asserts that for every colouring of the $n$-element subsets of a set of cardinality $\lambda$ with $\delta$ colours, there is a subset of size $\kappa$ whose $n$-element subsets are monochromatic.